vectara/vectara-answer/README.md

 ## Customizing the code

-Vectara Answer is open source which also allows you to customize it further to your needs.
+In addition to customization via configuration, you can customize Vectara Answer further by modifying it's code directly in your own fork of the repository.

 ### Modifying the UI

 The UI source code is all in the `src/` directory.
 See the [UI README.md](https://github.com/vectara/vectara-answer/blob/main/src) to learn how to make changes to the UI source.

-NOTE: The UI assumes there is a metadata field called `url` for each document in your Vectara corpus.
-If the `url` field exists, it will be displayed with search results as a clickable URL.
-If it does not, the title is used instead, but it will not be clickable.

 ### Modifying the Proxy Server

-While the app run via `npm run start` works with a local client that accesses the Vectara API directly, running the app via Docker spins up a full-stack solution, using a proxy server to make Vectara API requests.
+While the app run via `npm run start` works with a local client that accesses the Vectara API directly, running the app via Docker (see below) spins up a full-stack solution, using a proxy server to make Vectara API requests.

 In order to modify the request handlers, make changes to `/server/index.js`.

 ## Docker

-By default Vectara Answer runs locally on your machine using NodeJS.
-There is also an option to use Vectara Answer with Docker and deploy the docker container to the cloud.
+By default Vectara Answer runs locally on your machine using `npm run start`.
+There is also an option to use Vectara Answer with Docker, which also makes it easy to deplot Vectara Answer to a cloud environment.

-* Learn how to use Vectara Answer with Docker
-* Deploy Vectara answer with Docker to the cloud

-## FAQs

-### Why do I get a "Cannot connect to the Docker daemon" error when I try to run my application?

-Docker needs to be running before you can run your application.
-Find and open the Docker app.
+Please see these detailed [instructions](DOCKER.md) for more details on using Docker.

 ## Author